-Toilets & Drinking Water - Two things rarely found on UK golf courses
+Toilets & Drinking Water - Two things rarely found on many Scottish

-to bring along a bottle of water.
-I want
+so be sure to bring along a bottle of water.

-to address this next item as delicately as
+I want to address this next item as delicately

-possible.
-All of us have had the urge during
+as possible.
+All of us have had the urge

-a round of golf when we were not near a toilet.
+during a round of golf when we were not near

-a tree or in a bush and relieve ourselves.
+spot behind a tree or in a bush and relieve

-addition, many of the links courses are "out
+of the links courses are "out and back"

-and back" meaning the 9th hole is furthest
+meaning the 9th hole is furthest from the

-from the clubhouse.
-So take care of business
+loo is.
+And take care of business before

 least be discrete.